 Never underestimate the power of natal Venus when it is eclipsed.
 It is almost certain that relationships will be “kicked up a notch.”
 Positive eclipses to Venus eclipses help make life more beautiful or comfortable and can bring proposals or other acts of romantic commitment.
 Difficult eclipses on Venus can damage beautiful or cherished possessions, or disturb relationships with friends and romantic partners.
 At the same time, both types can represent nonchalant or overly accepting attitudes.

 If Mars is the eclipse lord, the survival instincts and combative energies are drawn upon to help you face challenging situations.
 The area of life being challenged can be identified by the place in your chart on which the eclipse falls.
-If the Midheaven is involved, it is a challenge at work; if the Descendant, a relationship becomes the center of action.
+If the Midheaven is involved, it is a challenge to your status or position; if the Descendant, a relationship becomes the center of action.
 When these eclipses are difficult, one suffers from criticism or imposition of others.
 Eclipses to natal Mars inspire boldness, aggressiveness and courage; sometimes too strongly.
 If favorably situated, this can be an excellent eclipse for anyone involved in competitive activities.
 Difficult eclipses to Mars are similar in effect, but one is likely to become a victim of overconfidence or ill-timed, poorly considered actions.

 A favorable eclipse with Jupiter as its lord usually brings relief to situations signified by the natal planet to which it is joined.
 These eclipses are also famous for flashes of insight that solve seemingly intractable problems.
 This may also happen if an eclipse occurs in the 9th house and connects with natal Mercury.

 Positive eclipses on natal Jupiter can represent the emergence of helpful allies or supporters, and enhance one’s acceptance by others.
 They can help financial plans come together.
-In business horoscopes, this is a good sign for an influx of capital, or new personnel that can make a difference in sales, marketing, or other means of expanding the company’s territory or vision (or increasing their profits.
+In business horoscopes, this is a good sign for an influx of capital, or new personnel that can make a difference in sales, marketing, or other means of expanding the company’s territory or vision (or increasing their profits).
 Negative Jovian eclipses are about things falling apart: they are infamous in legal issues and business launches that do not turn out well.

 Things slowing down is a major indication of a Saturn ruled eclipse.
 Saturn’s eclipses seem to represent the limits that nature or society places on us, whether we are individuals, corporations or governments.
 Saturn eclipses do, however, anchor our responsibilities and authority, and bring our attention to things that must be done to improve our personal or financial security.
+They can make practical, everyday concerns our top priorities.

 Favorable eclipses on natal Saturn are often surprising, in that they can give us success and power in business matters, and establish us in a stable financial position, especially if they occur in the 10th or 11th houses.
 They inspire caution, perseverance and patience.
 Difficult eclipses on Saturn bring up all sorts of restrictions, misfortunes, delays and obstacles, and sometimes, the onset of chronic physical problems.
 They can really tarnish the reputation and do serious harm to our credibility.